gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap.md

 Comments:

-1. [spring-data-gemfire-name] XML namespace prefix.
+1. Spring Data for VMware GemFire XML namespace prefix.
 This reference documentation uses `gfe`.

 2. The XML namespace prefix is mapped to the URI.

 3. The XML namespace URI location.
-Although the location in this example points to an external valid address, Spring resolves the schema locally because the address is included in the [spring-data-gemfire-name] library.
+Although the location in this example points to an external valid address, Spring resolves the schema locally because the address is included in the Spring Data for VMware GemFire library.

 4. Example declaration using the XML namespace with the `gfe` prefix.

 **Changing the default namespace**

 You can change the default namespace from `beans` to `gfe`.
-Change the default namespace to `gfe` with XML configurations composed mainly of [vmware-gemfire-short-name] components to avoid declaring the prefix.
+Change the default namespace to `gfe` with XML configurations composed mainly of GemFire components to avoid declaring the prefix.

 To make this change, replace the namespace prefix declaration shown earlier, as the following example shows:</p>